How to Boost Stock Photo Sales?

 Use screensavers

-The most important thing!
-Make sure to subtly include a link to your portfolio hosted on a stock site within the screensaver.
+Importantly, ensure you subtly include a link to your stock site portfolio within the screensaver.

 Improve your English skills

-Who are the primary buyers on stock sites?
-Mostly individuals from European countries and the USA — people who are generally proficient in English.
-This is why steadily improving your English will help you better understand buyer demands, connect with international contributors, and adopt useful practices.
-Additionally, good English skills will allow you to promote your work on thematic blogs or forums.
+The primary buyers on stock sites are mostly individuals from European countries and the USA, who are generally proficient in English.
+Therefore, steadily improving your English can help you better understand buyer demands, connect with international contributors, and adopt useful practices.

 Create a blog to announce your work

-If your English proficiency is decent, consider starting a blog to showcase new works in your portfolio.
-Ideally, create a separate website with a .com domain on a free platform like WordPress.
+If you have a good command of English, consider starting a blog to showcase new images to your portfolio.
+Ideally, create a separate website with a .com domain using a free platform like WordPress.

-Don’t forget to perform some basic SEO optimization for better indexing by search engines and to fill it with content.
-Blog content could include short articles in English about stock photography, photography or drawing in general, or simply stories about yourself.
-This can help attract a circle of regular buyers.
+Your blog content could feature short articles in English about stock photography, general photography or drawing topics, or personal stories.
+This can help attract a loyal audience of regular buyers.

-If creating a blog on your own is challenging, start one on a free platform like LiveJournal or Blogspot.
-Some stock agencies even offer their own services for such purposes.
+If creating a blog independently is challenging, consider using a free platform like LiveJournal or Blogspot.
+Some stock agencies even offer their services for such purposes.
 For example, Shutterstock provides a Shuttertweet service for this.

 Track and analyze trends on stock sites

-It’s wiser to simply develop a popular theme — or, better yet, evolve the theme creatively to avoid claims of plagiarism.
+It’s better to develop a popular theme or, even better, to evolve it creatively to avoid plagiarism claims.
 Keep an eye on top-selling photos and illustrations, gather inspiration, and get to work!

 Avoid self-competition

-It’s naive to think that total earnings from all copies would exceed the income from a single best-seller without self-competition.
-Plus, your original work’s relevance in the search results will decline.
+It’s naive to think that total earnings from all copies would exceed the income from a single bestseller without self-competition.
+Additionally, your original work’s relevance in the search results will decline.

-And when you see that your hit’s sales start noticeably dropping, that’s when you might consider creating copies.
-The original photo or illustration may still stay in the top ranks for stock sales for a while longer but will gradually pass its audience to similar works, giving them a chance to thrive.
+When you notice that your popular image’s sales start to decline significantly, you might then consider creating similar versions.
+The original photo or illustration may remain among the top-selling stock images for a while longer but will gradually lose its position, giving other images a chance to succeed.

 Automate the process